-We can make no assurances that remaining goodwill or indefinite-lived trade names will not be impaired in the future.
-When preparing a discounted cash flow analysis, we make a number of key estimates and assumptions.
+When preparing a discounted cash flow analysis for purposes of our annual impairment test, we make a number of key estimates and assumptions.
 We estimate the future cash flows of the business based on historical and forecasted revenues and operating costs.
 This, in turn, involves further estimates, such as estimates of future growth rates and inflation rates.
 In addition, we apply a discount rate to the estimated future cash flows for the purpose of the valuation.
 This discount rate is based on the estimated weighted average cost of capital for the business and may change from year to year.
 Weighted average cost of capital includes certain assumptions such as market capital structures, market betas, risk-free rate of return and estimated costs of borrowing.
-Changes in these key estimates and assumptions, or in other assumptions used in this process, could materially affect our impairment analysis for a given year.
-Additionally, since our measurement also considers a market approach, changes in comparable public company multiples can also materially impact our impairment analysis.